Apple warns of coronavirus impact on results

 The death toll from Covid-19, a disease caused by the new coronavirus, was 1,770 as of Monday.

-Apple said demand for iPhones was also down in China because many of Apple’s 42 retail stores there were closed or operating with reduced hours.
+Apple said demand for iPhones is also down in China because many of Apple’s 42 retail stores there are closed or operating with reduced hours.

 China is Apple’s third largest retail market for iPhones, after the US and Europe.

-Outside China, Apple said iPhone demand had been strong and was in line with the company’s expectations.
+Outside China, Apple said iPhone demand has been strong and in line with the company’s expectations.

 Advertising

-Apple said the situation was evolving and it would provide more information on its next earnings call in April.
+Apple said the situation is evolving and it will provide more information on its next earnings call in April.

 Advertising